thirtythreeforty/neolink/README.md

 ## Configuration

+**Note**: for a more comprehensive setup tutorial, refer to the [Blue Iris setup walkthrough in `docs/`][blue-iris-setup] (which is probably also helpful even with other NVR software).

+[blue-iris-setup]: docs/Setting%20Up%20Neolink%20For%20Use%20With%20Blue%20Iris.md

 Copy and modify the `sample_config.toml` to specify the address, username, and password for each camera (if there is no password, you can omit that line).
 Each `[[cameras]]` block creates a new camera; the `name` determines the RTSP path you should connect your client to.
 Currently Neolink cannot auto-detect cameras like the official clients do; you must specify their IP addresses directly.